Chiragjawa/Repo-Anslysis/part3_prompt_preparation.md

 ---

 ## Repository Context

-Beets is a command-line based music library management system written in Python.
-It is mainly used by power users who want full control over their music metadata and file organization.
-Beets stores music information in a local database and provides powerful query and tagging features.
+Beets is a Python-based command-line music library management system.
+Power users who desire complete control over their file organization and music metadata are the primary users.
+Beets offers robust query and tagging capabilities in addition to storing music data in a local database.
-The system is highly extensible through a plugin-based architecture, where new features can be added without modifying the core logic.
-Plugins can introduce new commands, metadata sources, or query types.
-This design allows Beets to grow while keeping the core system stable.
+Because of its plugin-based architecture, which allows for the addition of new features without changing the essential logic, the system is very extensible.
+Plugins have the ability to add new query types, metadata sources, and commands.
+Beets can expand thanks to this design, which maintains the stability of the core system.
----

 ## Pull Request Description
 This pull request introduces a new Playlist plugin that allows users to query their music library